Softorage/Softorage/pages/get-involved.md

 1. URL1, URL2
 2. URL1, ["URL-B", Specifications of `source`], URL2

 2nd case is when a source is not a website.
 Say the information we are referring to can be found at line no. 12, page no.34, of The Example Book edition 5 by Author Example.
 Then 'Specification of `source`' is: "line no. 12, page no.34, of The Example Book edition 5 by Author Example".
 It should be noted that 'Specification of `source`' shall be as detailed as possible and needed.
 This includes specifying line number, page number, book name along with its edition details, author name, etc. URL-B is the URL on the web from where that book can be bought or downloaded or acquired for possesion whether in electronic, physical or any such form.
 This include link to Amazon page of the book or official website for the book or else.
-In case there is no URL to be specified as URL-B, `#` shall be the URL-B. It may be noted here that in case more than one URLs need to be specified as URL-B, they may be so as given in example below.
+In case there is no URL to be specified as URL-B, `#` shall be the URL-B.

+It may be noted here that in case more than one URLs need to be specified as URL-B, an appropriate one shall be chosen among them and that chosen one shall be `URL-B`.
+Please note that form as follws must not be used in any case as it will render the output distorted.
-Example,
 1. URL1, [["URL-B1", "URL-B2"], Specification of `source`], URL2

 Note: If using Wikipedia as source, it should be ensured that permanent link(can be found under 'Tools' on the Wikipedia page's sidebar) is used.

-**There is a need to see whether above info about source applies to all of our infocards' sources.**

 ---
 ---